Sky+, DNLA, UPnP, the iPad app and the IP control protocol

 This is really good.
 How did you find this protocol?

-8. Mitchell Mann avatar
+8. Mitchell Mann Avatar

 Mitchell Mann